Previous Light:

 Books to Explore

-My 300-page book (with over 360 images), Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont, provides human interest stories from each of the 76 lighthouses, along with plenty of coastal attractions and tours near each beacon, and helpful contact info to plan your special vacation.
+This resourceful book provides human interest stories from each of the 76 lighthouses along northern New England, along with plenty of coastal attractions and tours near each beacon, and helpful contact info to plan your special vacation.

 Look inside!